 Introduction to Social Science Methods

-The course consists of two concurrent parts: a theoretical / methodological part and a practical part.
+The course consists of two concurrent parts: a theoretical part and a practical part.

-The theoretical / methodological part of the course gives an overview of common qualitative and quantitative social science methods and outlines their strengths and weaknesses.
-The case study research design is introduced in the context of actor mapping and social network analysis.
+The theoretical part of the course gives an overview of common qualitative and quantitative social science methods and outlines their strengths and weaknesses.
+Further, it provides knowledge about the research process and allignment of research interest, research design and interpretations of results.

-The methodologies that are taught provide the students with general competences that is applicable to many study fields beyond food consumption and food systems.
+The methodologies that are taught provide the students with general competences that is applicable to many study fields.

 Msc Programme in Integrated Food Studies